 Why does the Torah see fit to inform us that Lavan blessed his grandsons and daughters?

-Seforno: Chazal said (Megilah 15a) "Do not take the B'rachah of a Hedyot 1 (an ordinary person) lightly."
-The B'rachah of a father, who blesses with all his heart 2 is even more potent and is bound to take effect.
-3
+Seforno: Chazal said (Megilah 15a), "Do not take the Berachah of a Hedyot 1 (an ordinary person) lightly."
+The Berachah of a father, who blesses with all his heart 2 is even more potent and is bound to materialize.

-Why does the Torah not tell us the contents of this B'rachah like it did the B'rachah that he gave his sister Rivkah (in Chayei Sarah, 24:60)?
+Why does the Torah not tell us the contents of this Berachah, like it did the Berachah that he gave his sister Rivka (in Parshas Chayei Sarah, 24:60)?

 Oznayim la'Torah (citing the Midrash Rabah): Because it was given when he was downcast and in a bad mood - due to his failed mission, and he said it but did not mean it.
 1

-Tosfos ha'Shalem (2): He returned to his poverty.
-The night that he pursued Yakov, robbers took everything of Lavan's.
+Tosfos ha'Shalem (2, from Bereishis Rabah 74:16): He returned to his poverty.
+The night that he pursued Yaakov, robbers took everything of Lavan.

-Oznayim la'Torah (citing Midrash Yelamdeinu): Before Yakov arrived in Charan, Lavan was merely a mmber of the family of Nachor, the pride of the town; when Yakov arrived, he personally became its magnificance, its spleandor and its glory.
-Now that Yakov had left, he returned to his former status.
+Oznayim la'Torah (citing Midrash Yelamdeinu): Before Yaakov arrived in Charan, Lavan was a member of the family of Nachor, the pride of the town.
+When Yaakov arrived, he personally became its magnificence, its splendor and its glory.
+Now that Yaakov had left, Lavan returned to his former status.

 Ha'amek Davar: This is a Siman l'Banim that the Mazal of Nochrim is good only due to Yisrael amidst them, and when Yisrael leave, they return to their poverty.